Set up VPN tunnels with our Android application, through almost any private network for free

 slow, even over a high speed network.
 Another main disadvantage

 is that configuring the server is rather complicated.

-Other operating systems: Windows, Mac OS X, Unix & Linux
+Other systems: Windows, Mac OS X, Unix, Linux & Docker

 The VPN-over-DNS Windows and Mac OS X versions are named the Value Pack and both are available for free for our Android users: to install a DNS VPN client on your Windows laptop, click here, and on your Mac OS X laptop, click here.
 The Value Pack is based exactly on the same code than the Android version, except for the specific native implementation of DNS transactions.